-In applying the accounting policies set out above, there are no significant estimates or assumptions that affect the reported amounts of assets and liabilities.
+No critical judgements or estimates have been identified that affect the reported amounts of assets and liabilities.

 FINANCIAL AND CAPITAL RISK MANAGEMENT

 Duncton Group Limited (the company) is a wholly-owned subsidiary of Provident Financial plc which, together with its subsidiaries, forms the Provident Financial group (the group).